-When Ultra* first came to us, they had very common issues in their Amazon PPC account.
+When Ultra* first came to us, they had very common issues with their Amazon PPC management.
 These ranged from search term management, bids, and campaign structure.
-Our PPC techniques, combined with Ultra’s great brand recognition in their industry, resulted in explosive growth for the Amazon Account.
-Eventually, their account was handed over to Amazon’s dedicated account services teams for very-large spend accounts.
-Ultimately, we helped Ultra cross the mythical “7-Figure-Revenue at single-digit ACOS PPC Campaign” threshold, something we’re thrilled to be a part of.
+Our PPC techniques, combined with Ultra’s great brand recognition in their industry, resulted in explosive growth for their Amazon account.
+Ultimately, we helped Ultra cross the coveted “7-Figure-Revenue at single-digit ACOS” threshold, something we’re thrilled to be a part of.

 *The client’s name has been changed to protect their business strategies.

 About the client

 If you’re running your own eCommerce store and you want to start investing in online ads, you’ve got a few platforms to choose from: Google, Facebook, and Amazon, among others.

 Assuming you’re selling on Amazon, and you don’t have a standalone website or store, then you’ll obviously want to use Amazon ads.

 If you’ve ever been curious with experimenting with Amazon PPC, but don’t know where to start, you’re in the right place.

 This is both a guide and a case study, so we’ll walk you through all you need to know about Amazon PPC and the ways we apply this knowledge to our clients’ campaigns.
 You’ll read about: